gbenroscience/ParserNG/README.md

 }
 </code></pre>
 <br>
 This ensures that the expression is parsed once(expensive operation) and then evaluated at various values of the variables.
-This second step is an high speed one, sometimes taking barely 3 microseconds on some machines.
+This second step is an high speed one, sometimes taking barely 3 microseconds on some machines.<br><br>

 <b>Inbuilt Functions</b><br>